Information for Parents, Carers, Families and Friends

 Beckfoot Phoenix is a generic primary school and nursery for 102 children with severe and complex learning and medical needs.
 It is co-located with Merlin Top Primary Academy.

-Most pupils who come to Beckfoot Phoenix have a Statement of Special Educational Need or an Education, Health and Care Plan.
+Most pupils who come to Beckfoot Phoenix have an Education, Health and Care Plan.
+A few children come on an assessment place.
 See Admissions for more information

 Age range: 2 – 11 years old.
 School hours: 9.
 00 a.m – 3.
 00 p.m.